Henry Taylor (swimmer): Career

 Four years later, Taylor was selected for the 1912 Summer Olympics in Stockholm.
 In the 4×200 m freestyle relay, he helped his team win bronze.
 There were no Olympic Games in 1916 because of the First World War.
 Taylor joined the Royal Navy in 1914 and kept fit by swimming around the ships when his ship was anchored at Scapa Flow.
 He was present at the Battle of Jutland.
-A popular story tells that during the course of the battle, his ship, HMS St. Vincent, was sunk and while the survivors waited for two hours to be rescued, Taylor swam around encouraging his crewmates.
+A popular story tells that during the course of the battle, his ship, HMS St. Vincent, was sunk, and while the survivors waited for two hours to be rescued, Taylor swam around encouraging his crewmates.
 However, this story is probably a myth as HMS St Vincent was not sunk at the Battle of Jutland.
 He was transferred to HMS Ramillies where he remained until he was demobilised.

 After the war, Taylor returned to swimming.
-He took part in the Morecambe Bay Race, winning eight times over a period of 20 year and at one point held the record.
+He took part in the Morecambe Bay Race, winning eight times over a period of 20 years and at one point held the record.
 Taylor attempted to emulate Matthew Webb in swimming across the English Channel but failed due to bad weather.
 He annually took on the French champion, swimming in the River Thames and the River Seine and winning on every occasion.
 Taylor's last appearance in the Olympic Games was at Antwerp, Belgium, in 1920 when he again helped the 4×200 m freestyle relay team to a bronze medal.